rodrigocp/book-store/README.md

 # Known Issues
 - The application uses an resume URI rather than buy URI.
-- Some glitches appears LazyGrid
+- Some glitches appears on LazyGrid
 - Pagination start index not getting offsets between 20 - 40